 The data analysis was performed using Microsoft excel spreadsheet and the software used was Analysis Of Variance(ANOVA).
 And the results were presented using descriptive statistics which includes graph and pie chart.

+CHAPTER FOUR (4)

+I will add it after I am done with the analysis….